zensudo/macOS-CLI-Speedtest/README.md

 2. Download the `.zip` package to your `Download` folder and unzip there.

-3. It is important go into the downloaded folder:
+3. It is important to go into the downloaded folder:
 ```
 $ cd ~/Downloads/macOS_CLI_Speedtest-main
 ```